Confluence of an extension of Combinatory Logic by Boolean constants: Confluence proof

-It remains to derive the confluence of~$\CLC$ and~$\CLC^+$ from Lemma~\ref{lem_f_nf}.
-We use a trick with an auxiliary term rewriting system~$R$, in a way similar to how the confluence of~$\CLC^+$ is derived from the condition~$T \ne_{\CLC^+} F$ in~\cite{Vrijer1999}.
+It remains to derive the confluence of~$\CLC$ and~$\CLCp$ from Lemma~\ref{lem_f_nf}.
+We use a trick with an auxiliary term rewriting system~$R$, in a way similar to how the confluence of~$\CLCp$ is derived from the condition~$\Ts \ne_{\sCLCp} \Fs$ in~\cite{Vrijer1999}.
+The idea is to eliminate the non-trivial overlap between the rules of~$\CLC$ by imposing additional side conditions.

 \begin{definition} The term rewriting system~$R$ is defined by the following rules: